How to Detox Your Horse (Health Tips Included)

 CATEGORY:Equine Blogs

 Each season can affect your horse’s immune system in different ways.
-Whether your horse is coming out of winter’s cold hibernation and is ready for spring maintenance, environmental toxins will fill the air as the seasons change.
+Whether your horse is coming out of winter’s cold hibernation and is ready for spring maintenance or preparing for the colder months in early fall, environmental toxins will fill the air as the seasons change.

 Detoxing your horse's body can help them avoid these many toxins that are in the air — and your home.
 But do they keep your horse happy and healthy?
 The answer is yes.
-Read along with us at Silver Lining Herbs, as we'll describe what detoxes are (and aren't) and how to improve your horse's body condition and health with detoxes for any season of the year.
+Read along as we'll describe what detoxes are (and aren't) and how to improve your horse's body condition and health with detoxes for any season of the year.

 What exactly is a detox for horses?

 We’ve heard of the word detox before.
-Heck, some of us have detoxed ourselves to manage our body weight and enhance our immune system’s functioning.
+Some of us have detoxed ourselves to manage our body weight and enhance our immune system’s functioning.

 Healthy horses also need detoxes.
 A detox is a diet in which we choose to abstain from certain foods or drinks for some time to rid our bodies of harmful water-soluble toxins.